fpdcc/trailsy/README.md

 * Stop your local version of the Trailsy app (e.g. use `Ctrl-C` at the command prompt)
 * Execute `npm run-script sourcemap`
 * Start your local version of Trailsy just as in the above 'Running' section

-## Caveats
-Since the conversion to using OpenTrails is a WIP, expect some functionality to be missing.

 ## Creating a Distribution for running as a pure static site
 * cd to the project directory and run the following commands